AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 * ActorMainModelParameters: The model parameters to be set for main actor model.

 * CriticMainModelParameters: The model parameters to be set for main critic model.

+* applyToAllChildModels: Set whether or not the main model parameters will be applied to all child models in the main model.

 ### getActorCriticMainModelParameters()